What is a Multinational Corporation?

 In terms of development, multinational corporations pay better than domestic companies, making them more attractive to the local labor force.
-They are favored in some way by the government because they also pay local taxes, which help boost the country’s economy.
+They are usually favored by the local government because of the substantial amount of local taxes they pay, which helps boost the country’s economy.

 In terms of employment, multinational corporations hire local workers who know the culture of their place and are thus able to give helpful insider feedback on what the locals want.

-As multinational corporations employ both locals and foreign workers, they are able to come up with products that are more creative as a result of their convergence.
+As multinational corporations employ both locals and foreign workers, they are able to come up with products that are more creative and innovative.